acm-hackschool-f17/Resources/Learn-Session-4-README.md

 3. Type `docker ps`.
 Your Docker container should be running MySQL and you should see something like:
     ![docker ps](images/docker-ps.png "docker ps")

+* To stop the database from running, type `docker stop bruinplay-mysql`
+* To remove the container and uninstall MySQL in that container type `docker rm bruinplay-mysql`

 ## [Sequelize](http://docs.sequelizejs.com/): How to include it in your project
 In your node.js project directory, do the following steps: